 The club meets several times a year and is a fantastic activity for inspiring young minds.

 Ready to Experience the North Carolina Aquarium at Fort Fisher?

-Located 20 miles south of Wilmington along Kure Beach, the North Carolina Aquarium at Fort Fisher is an incredible resource to the community and travelers alike.
+The North Carolina Aquarium at Fort Fisher is located 20 miles south of Wilmington along Kure Beach, one of the best beaches in North Carolina.
+It is an incredible resource to the community and travelers alike.

 We consider it the number one thing to do with kids in Wilmington and hope that you and your family visit and make lifelong memories!